Berkeley DB: Origin

-The FreeBSD and OpenBSD operating systems continue to use Berkeley DB 1.8x for compatibility reasons; Linux-based operating systems commonly include several versions to accommodate for applications still using older interfaces/files.

 Starting with the 6.0.21 (Oracle 12c) release, all Berkeley DB products are licensed under the GNU AGPL.
 Previously, Berkeley DB was redistributed under the 4-clause BSD license (before version 2.0), and the Sleepycat Public License, which is an OSI-approved open-source license as well as an FSF-approved free software license.
 The product ships with complete source code, build script, test suite, and documentation.
 The comprehensive feature along with the licensing terms have led to its use in a multitude of free and open-source software.
 Those who do not wish to abide by the terms of the GNU AGPL, or use an older version with the Sleepycat Public License, have the option of purchasing another proprietary license for redistribution from Oracle Corporation.
 This technique is called dual licensing.

 Berkeley DB includes compatibility interfaces for some historic Unix database libraries: dbm, ndbm and hsearch (a System V and POSIX library for creating in-memory hash tables).

 Architecture

 Berkeley DB has an architecture notably simpler than relational database management systems.
 Like SQLite and LMDB, it is not based on a server/client model, and does not provide support for network access – programs access the database using in-process API calls.
 Oracle added support for SQL in 11g R2 release based on the popular SQLite API by including a version of SQLite in Berkeley DB (it uses Berkeley DB for storage).

 A program accessing the database is free to decide how the data is to be stored in a record.
 Berkeley DB puts no constraints on the record's data.
 The record and its key can both be up to four gigabytes long.

-Despite having a simple architecture, Berkeley DB supports database features such as ACID transactions, fine-grained locking, hot backups and replication.
+Berkeley DB supports database features such as ACID transactions, fine-grained locking, hot backups and replication.